 Kunstuniversität Linz, Austria, 2016 and 2017: visiting lecturer / course leader

 School of Machines, Making and Make-Believe, November 2015, Berlin: workshop instructor

 Initial concepts: working with you to develop creative briefs suitable for graphic presentation

 Research and data gathering

-I came into information graphics via an unconventional route: music.
+I came into information graphics via music.
 I have a PhD in musicology from King's College London, with a thesis on performance style in recordings of the works of Anton Webern.
-My research involved analysing data from sound recordings and using software to visualise the results, which sparked an interest in data visualisation and statistics.
+My research involved analysing data from sound recordings and using software to visualise the results, which sparked my interest in data visualisation.

 2011-present: Research for information graphics.
 Based in Devon and London, UK.